godwokenrises/godwoken-doc/docs/comparisonEVM.md

 In Ethereum, the gas for each smart contract is derived by calculation.
 And the transaction fee is then calculated by multiplying the gas with the specified gas price.
 In Godwoken, **pCKB** is the unit for calculating transaction fees.
 In other words, the gas price in Ethereum is calculated as ETH/gas (in wei, i.e. 1e-18 ether), and the gas price in Godwoken is calculated as pCKB/gas.
 When executing a transaction, Godwoken will deduct the transaction fee by using the layer2 [sUDT](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md) type which is represented by **pCKB**.

-Note that with certain transactions being sent to the smart contract, the `value` of the transaction is `pCKB`
+Note that with certain transactions being sent to the smart contract, the `value` of the transaction is `pCKB`.

 ## Account Abstraction

 Polyjuice only provides [contract accounts](https://ethereum.org/en/glossary/#contract-account).
 Godwoken's user accounts are leveraged as [EOAs](https://ethereum.org/en/glossary/#eoa).

 ## All Tokens Are ERC20 Tokens